 Variables are defined using JSON

-Make sure you define your variables as a valid JSON object!
-If they aren't, otherwise the results will display an error.
+If your variables are not defind as a valid JSON object, the results will display an error.

 After sending queries, you can revisit them at any time in your session by opening the History panel.
 When you select a query you've previously sent, it will load the query in the editor panel and the variable values you used in the variables panel.

 The debugger will be empty until you run a query.
-After running a query, you'll see a diagram of its performance in the debugger.
-Click on any level of the tree to focus on it and get more information.
+After running a query, the debugger will show a diagram of its performance metrics.
+Select any item in the timeline to see more information.